bobquest33/go-agree/README.md

 # Readme

-Agree is a package that helps you create consistent distributed data structures using Raft.
+Go-Agree is a proof-of-concept package that helps you create consistent replicated data structures using Raft.

+For any JSON-marshallable interface you provide, it will create a finite state machine where invocations of the interface methods will become entries in the commit log.

+Go-Agree will

+* apply commands (invoking the relevant methods on your interface through reflection)
+* create/restore snapshots (stored in BoltDB)
+* forward commands to the Raft leader (via JSON-RPC)
+* allow you to inspect the interface or subscribe to changes without worrying about synchronization

+In the future it may also help you deal with partitioned data structures using (Blance)[https://github.com/couchbase/blance].

+*This is at a proof-of-concept stage.
+It is poorly tested and needs refactoring.
+Breaking changes to the API may occur.
+Suggestions, bug reports and PRs welcome.*

-## Interface
+## API

 Everything starts from a type that you want to wrap and distribute.